-An important conflict in hardware design is providing a simple, high-level way of specifying a system without sacrificing the efficiency of the resulting implementation.
-An efficient implementation is often synchronous and is obtained as the result of globally scheduling all of the operations in the system.
-In contrast, designers usually find it easier to specify the system as a collection of reusable, concise, loosely-coupled components.
+An important con¤ict in hardware design is providing a simple, high-level way of specifying a system without sacri£cing the ef£ciency of the resulting implementation.
+An ef£cient implementation is usually synchronous and is obtained as the result of globally scheduling all of the operations in the system.
+In contrast, designers usually £nd it easier to specify the system as a collection of reusable, concise, loosely-coupled components.

 This paper describes an approach that meets both these challenges.
 The designer specifies the circuit as a set of independent modules connected by queues.
 Conceptually, the queues have unbounded length, which decouples the modules in the design.
-Unfortunately, implementing this abstraction directly in hardware using asynchronous queues may produce a circuit with significant handshaking overhead between modules.
+Unfortunately, implementing this abstraction directly in hardware using asynchronous queues produces a circuit with significant handshaking overhead between modules.
 Our synthesis algorithm therefore automatically transforms the modular, asynchronous specification into a tightly coupled, fully synchronous implementation in synthesizable Verilog.
 It is designed to handle complex pipelined circuits, including pipelined circuits with feedback.

-It is important to understand the design advantages of this approach: the asynchrony at the specification level enables the designer to compose modules together into a complete system without the need to deal with complex global issues such as the coordinated assignment of operations to clock cycles.
-He can concentrate on developing one module at a time and reason about the correctness of the specification without reasoning about the concurrent execution of the composing modules.
-The approach scales to large circuits and makes parts or whole specifications readily reusable.
-The locality that asynchronicity exposes makes specifications easy to modify, debug and formally verify.
+It is important to understand the design advantages of this approach: the asynchrony at the speci£cation level enables the designer to compose modules together into a complete system without the need to deal with complex global issues such as the coordinated assignment of operations to clock cycles.
+The approach scales to large circuits, and the circuits are easier to modify, debug, reuse, and formally verify.

-The key idea behind our synthesis algorithm is to automatically compose the module specifications to derive, at the granularity of individual clock cycles, a global schedule for the operations of the entire system, including the removal and insertion of queue elements.
+The key idea behind our synthesis algorithm is to automatically compose the module speci£cations to derive, at the granularity of individual clock cycles, a global schedule for the opMartin Rinard erations of the entire system, including the removal and insertion of queue elements.
 The resulting implementation executes efficiently in a completely synchronous, pipelined manner.
 We have built a prototype synthesizer that implements our synthesis algorithm and present experimental results from this synthesizer.
 We evaluate the efficiency of this implementation by measuring the area and clock cycle time of the circuits that it generates.
-For our benchmark design, our algorithm generates a circuit with area and clock cycle time comparable to those of a handwritten Verilog model that implements the same basic functionality.
+For our benchmark design, our algorithm generates a circuit with area and clock cycle time comparable to those of a hand-written Verilog model that implements the same basic functionality.